POSTS TAGGED: Huawei Ascend P6

 HTC’s Reddit AMA, Huawei Ascend P6 KitKat Beta, Streaming Local Content to ChromeCast with LocalCast – XDA Developer TV

-Posted February 17, 2014 By: Jimmy McGee
+Posted February 17, 2014 at 08:30 am by Jimmy McGee

 HTC America participated in a Reddit AMA and spoke about their future plans!
 That and much more news is covered by Jordan, as he reviews all the important stories from this week.
 Included in this week’s news is the announcement that the Huawei Ascend P6 is getting an Android KitKat beta and their is now a way to stream your local content on your Chromecast with LocalCast!